 FAQs

 Yes.
-They need warm environments, cozy beds, and sometimes lightweight cat sweaters.
+They need warm places to sleep, cozy beds, and sometimes light sweaters for cats.